spacelift-io/user-documentation/docs/integrations/webhooks.md

 The payload consists of a few fields:

-- `account` is the name (subdomain) of the account generating the webhook - useful in case you're pointing webhooks from various accounts at the same endpoint;
+- `account`: The name (subdomain) of the account generating the webhook.
+This is useful for pointing webhooks from various accounts at the same endpoint.
-- `state` is a string representation of the run state at the time of the notification being triggered;
+- `state`: A string representation of the [run state](../concepts/run/README.md#common-run-states) at the time of the notification being triggered.
-- `stateVersion` is the ordinal number of the state, which can be used to ensure that notifications that may be sent or received out-of-order are correctly processed;
+- `stateVersion`: The ordinal number of the state, which can be used to ensure that notifications that may be sent or received out-of-order are correctly processed.
-- `timestamp` is the unix timestamp of the state transition;
+- `timestamp`: The unix timestamp of the state transition.
-- `run` contains information about the run, its associated commit and delta (if any);
+- `run`: Contains information about the run, its associated commit and delta (if any).
-- `stack` contains some basic information about the parent [Stack](../concepts/stack/README.md) of the `run`;
+- `stack`: Contains some basic information about the parent [Stack](../concepts/stack/README.md) of the `run`.

 ### Internal error events